 Our innovative engineering degrees offer exciting learning opportunities that are future-focused and related to real-world challenges.
 The unique structure of our programs offers opportunities and experiences unlike any other Australian university.

 Our engineering students develop their work readiness by undertaking four core courses in professional practice which develop their applied skills including working in teams, project management, sustainability and critical thinking.
 They also have the opportunity to choose an elective pathway – four courses in an area of interest that either complements their degree or allows them to extend into an entirely new field of study.
 For example, a civil engineering student may choose four elective courses in surveying to complement their core studies, or they may choose to study a language or communications or construction management or history with their four elective courses – the choice is theirs.

 The University of Newcastle Engineering programs produce graduates that meet the following Program Educational Outcomes (PEOs).
 The PEOs are statements that summate the minimum expectations of graduates some 3-5 years post-graduation.

 University of Newcastle Engineers will:

-The University of Newcastle’s Faculty of Engineering and Built Environment is home to two of the most highly ranked¹´², research-intensive engineering schools.
+The University of Newcastle’s College of Engineering, Science and Environment is home to two of the most highly ranked¹´², research-intensive engineering schools.
 Together, these schools provide research-led, forward-thinking engineering programs in 11 engineering specialisations.
 Our programs are designed to ingrain deep technical discipline knowledge within a robust, professional perspective framework.
 Our graduates hone their technical skills by working on real-world problems both individually and in teams to achieve ethical, socially responsible and technically meritorious solutions to complex, open-ended problems.

 1 QILT, 2 ERA